FirelyTeam/firely-docs/firelynetsdk/model/lists.rst

 	pat.Identifier.Add(id);

 .. note:: If you did not initialize a field before adding to the list,
-	the API will create the List for you, and will not generate a NullReferenceException.
+	the SDK will create the List for you, and will not generate a NullReferenceException.